Ssimboss/Image360/README.md

 Greetings.

-Image360 is a simple stack of Image360Controller + Image360View which allows you to display 360° images
+Image360 is a simple stack of Image360Controller + Image360View which allows you to display 360° panoramic images.

 ## How to use it?
 - Create an instance of `Image360Controller` in your code.